 Begin your mortgage application process and gather all your income and financial documents.
 Once your application is in, your loan originator will submit your loan to underwriting for final approval.

-Determine your Long-Term Management Strategy
+Start Thinking About Your Long-Term Management Strategy

 Suppose you have a history of owning and managing investment real estate.
-In that case, you may be able to qualify for a new investment property loan based solely on the subject property’s cash-flow.
+In that case, you may be able to qualify for a new investment property loan based solely on the subject property’s cash flow.
 GuardHill’s Investor Cash Flow program is considered a Non-QM loan product that allows you to qualify based on alternative documentation.

 - Qualify for the loan based on 100% of the subject property’s gross rent